 - Human real time transactions (within seconds).
 Consumers see no reason why payments should take longer than messages and Facebook updates.

 - Borderless payment.
 Location will be as irrelevant as it is in messaging and social media.

 - Micropayment transactions (even below what is possible via credit card networks).

 - Greater scale than credit card networks today – millions or even billions of transactions per second.
 This is like moving from Post Offices (big enough) to email (so big that everything changes).

 - Permissionless.
-Anybody can set up a Lightning Network node and transact “offchain” or can choose to be a Miner and transact “onchain”.
+Anybody can set up a Lightning Network node and transact “offchain” or can choose to become a Bitcoin Miner and transact “onchain”.

 This will change human behaviour and enable a whole range of new applications.